Edoardopericoli/car-recognition-app/README.md

 pip install -r requirements.txt
 ```

-To install the package go to the root directoory and run the following command:
+To install the package go to the root directory and run the following command:

 ```
 pip install .